wistia/wistia-open-docs/_posts/hubspot.md

 ## Enable the integration inside HubSpot

-**NOTE** This integration is currently in beta at HubSpot.
-It's not on for all customers yet.
-Give them a call and have them enable it for your account!

 To enable the integration within HubSpot, log into your HubSpot account, click on your name in the upper right of the screen, and go to **Settings**.